 At Ropley we recognise the contribution of PE to the health and well-being of the children.
 We believe that an innovative, varied physical activity opportunities, PE curriculum and extra-curricular opportunities have a positive influence on the concentration, attitude and academic achievement of all our children.
 A mix of different activities, sports and opportunities for ALL to participate and compete at different levels are at the heart of our planning.

 Our Primary School Sport’s Funding will enable us to continue and extend our provision through providing the opportunity to engage all pupils in regular physical activity, employing additional sports professionals, entering into more competitive and non competitive sports competitions and training our staff to deliver in-house quality PE sessions.

 What is the Sports Premium?

 The government is providing funding of £150 million per annum for each academic year to provide new and substantial primary school sport funding.
 The funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school headteachers to spend on improving the quality of physical activity, sport and PE for all their children.
 The money can only be spent on sport and PE provision in schools.

 Purpose of the funding

 Schools will have to spend the sport funding on improving their provision of PE and sport, but they will have the freedom to choose how they do this.
 See below for details of Ropley's planned expenditure on PE and sport in 2018-19 and if you would like further details do not hesitate to contact the school office.

-This year we have been allocated £17,360 Sports Premium Funding, which is made up of a lump sum with an additional allocation of £10 per pupil (Years 1-6 only).
+This year we have been allocated £17,373 Sports Premium Funding, which is made up of a lump sum with an additional allocation of £10 per pupil (Years 1-6 only).
 A full break down of how we have spent/will spend this money is listed in our school action plan, a copy of which is available from the school office.
 In addition, the Government have granted schools permission to carry forward any unspent funding due to the Covid pandemic.
 We carried forward £9,795 from 2020-21 funding.